PratikKrGhosh/Customise-VScode/Readme.md

 > Are you ever bored of the Default VScode Theme and Look?

-<br> If theme and icon pack extensions aren't enough for you, if You want something more, to change the VScode look more in depth
+If Extensions aren't enough for you, if You want something more, to change the VScode look more in depth,
-<br> (_like: change the font, change the size of the scroll bar, remove unnessery clutters that you never use..._)
+<br> (_like: change the font, size of the scroll bar, remove unnessery clutters..._)
 <br> then you are in the Right Place.

 # Customise VScode